growupkuriyama-hub/lean_cfg_project/FORMALIZATION_MCFG.md

 fixedNamedTupleSubstitutable_of_refines
 ```

-This is the Lean counterpart of the paper's arity-`d` sentence contexts with
-named holes.
-The layer is meant to support contexts where tuple components may
-be exposed in non-left-to-right order.
+This supports arity-indexed contexts with named holes and avoids baking in a
+fragile concrete encoding too early.

 ---

-### 3.6 MCFG syntax
+### 4.5 Working MCFG syntax

-The syntax layer introduces a working binary linear MCFG presentation skeleton.
+The syntax layer introduces a binary linear MCFG presentation skeleton.

 Main declarations include: